ajw108/voice_recognition_package/README.md

 		if not (math.fabs(dx) > 0.25 and math.fabs(dz) > 0.25):

+	The above code handles the user checking.
+The values dx and dz represent the change in the user's x- and z- position as seen by the skeleton tracker.
+The y-direction would represent moving closer to the tracker.
+For a new user to be chosen, the user's position would need to change in both the x- and z- direction by more than the tolerance of 0.25.

 	The speech recognition comparison is done in a single function, parseSpeech.
 It is simply comparing strings found from the speech recognition data to those found in words.py (a list of strings for the game), and returning any match between them.
 Further information on the speech recognition data can be found in the pocketsphinx documentation section.

 2. memory.py

 	memory.py is the executable that structures the game sequence described above, taking as input the output from the detector node.
 It uses images found in the img directory to handle the screen display, and functions from poses.py to move RJ to the required poses.
 Otherwise, it relies on the detector node to determine success or failure of the user's actions.
+All of the main functions of this node are explained in other sections.
+See the source code for more details.

 3. voice_control.py

-	voice_control.py is another node, but it is not required for the memory game.
+	voice_control.py is another node that uses speech recognition, but it is not required for the memory game.
 It is a simple example node for controlling RJ's various joints using voice commands.

 4. voice_pose.py